 **Influencing Up: Using Influence to Communicate Requests**

 This valuable communication skill focuses on how employees can make requests of leadership and others by effectively using influence.
 Gain a retrospective, inward look for inhibitors to influence.
-Understand organizational currencies and the tie of currency to influence.
-Use provisional speaking to frame and make requests.
+Communicate requests, and even coach-up by using influence in powerful ways.

 **Interpersonal Communication Fundamentals**